ruoxi-wang/PBBFMM3D/README.md

 *  pre-computes and compresses far-field translation operators.
 *  applies to multiple sets of weights in one pass.

-Please cite the following paper if you use this code:
+Please cite the following papers if you use this code:

-Fong, William, and Eric Darve.
-"The black-box fast multipole methodshod."
-Journal of Computational Physics 228, no. 23 (2009): 8712-8725.
-You can see details <a href="http://www.sciencedirect.com/science/article/pii/S0021999109004665">here</a>.
+William Wang and Eric Darve.
+"The black-box fast multipole method."
+Journal of Computational Physics 228, no. 23 (2009): 8712-8725. <a href="http://www.sciencedirect.com/science/article/pii/S0021999109004665">link</a>

+Ruoxi Wang, Chao Chen, Jonghyun Lee and Eric Darve.
+"PBBFMM3D: a parallel black-box method for kernel matrix-vector multiplication". <a href="https://arxiv.org/abs/1903.02153">arXive</a>

 ### 2. DIRECTORIES AND FILES